julienadatrain/Adatrain-website/README.md

 ### Current Epoch

-Epoch 219: Please note: Updating to 1.20.0.
-Some downtime expected on relays.
-BP will run with no downtime.
+Epoch 219: Updated all nodes to 1.20.0.
+Some minimal downtime were expected on relays.
+BP has run continuously with no downtime, all blocks assigned minted.

 ### Archive per Epoch